bentley-historical-library/baroque/README.md

 Not yet implemented.

 ### config.ini
 An optional `config.ini` file can be supplied in the top-level `baroque` directory to supply BAroQUe with a path to a destination directory where reports will be saved and various tools.
-See `config-sample.ini` for an example of what this file should look like.
+See below or the `config-sample.ini` for an example of what this file should look like.

 ```ini
 [reports]